Inference on Individual Treatment Effects in Nonseparable Triangular Models: Introduction

-The second contribution of the paper is to propose asymptotically valid UCBs for the density of the ITE.
-A UCB captures the uncertainty about the entire estimated function.
-It is therefore can be used for making statements about the shape of a distribution (e.g., the number and locations of the modes) and for comparisons between distributions with a pre-specified confidence level.
-UCBs can also be used for specification of parametric models.
 In the empirical section of the paper, we use the FVX estimator with our UCBs to study the effect of having more than two children on their parents' labor income using the instrument proposed in \citet{angrist1998children}.
-We show that the conditional distribution of the ITE is significantly different between households with high-school-only- and college-educated mothers.
-In the latter case, the ITE's distribution is more dispersed, however, it also places significantly more weight on positive effects.
+We show that the conditional distribution of the ITE is significantly different between households with high-school-only and college-educated mothers.
+In the latter case, the ITE's distribution is more dispersed.
+However, it also places significantly more weight on positive effects.